chef/chef-web-docs/chef_master/source/windows.rst

 .. tag resources_common_generic

 A `resource </resource.html>`__ defines the desired state for a single configuration item present on a node that is under management by Chef.
 A resource collection---one (or more) individual resources---defines the desired state for the entire node.
-During a `chef-client run </chef_client.html#the-chef-client-run.html>`__, the current state of each resource is tested, after which the chef-client will take any steps that are necessary to repair the node and bring it back into the desired state.
+During a `chef-client run </chef_client.html#the-chef-client-run.html>`__, the current state of each resource is tested, after which the Chef Infra Client will take any steps that are necessary to repair the node and bring it back into the desired state.

 .. end_tag